thoughtbot/administrate/docs/authorization.md

   super.where(user: current_user)
 end

-# Raise an exception if the user is not permitted to access this resource,
+# Raise an exception if the user is not permitted to access this resource
-# otherwise return the resource
 def authorize_resource(resource)
-  raise "Erg!" unless show_action?(params[:action], resource) resource end
+  raise "Erg!" unless show_action?(params[:action], resource) end

 # Hide links to actions if the user is not allowed to do them